ioRekz/spectator/README.md

 # spectator
-Curated list of public [clojure specs](https://clojure.org/about/spec) and tools
+Curated list of public [clojure specs](https://clojure.org/about/spec)

 ## Discussion on clojureverse